PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/alerts-and-updates-listing.md

 ## Multistores functionality

 The modules, that are displayed in Alerts and Updates tabs, are not maintained and managed separately in different Multistores or Shop groups.
-All the actions for one module in one Multistore or Shop group will result the same outcome in the other Multistore or Shop group.
+All the actions for one module in one Multistore or Shop group will result in the same outcome in the other Multistore or Shop group.